 Not matter what your career, never lose sight of what’s most important.
 For Fernandez, it was family.

-Regardless of what you value outside of your profession, you need to maintain a balance in work and life.
+Regardless of what you value outside of your profession, you need to maintain a balance between work and life.
 He managed to stay disciplined on the field and maintain a strong relationship with his family.

 Surround yourself with a positive group of people who can help you when you hit a rut, whether that’s losing a game or losing a sale.
 You can also rely on your personal network when you’re trying to find one of the sports careers that best fit you.